 Research Interests

 • A central motivation of my work is that successful entrepreneurial ecosystems often benefit from government support.
-While theory and empirical evidence highlight the positive roles governments can potentially play, not all interventions are effective.
-I study how their impact depends on design, governance, and organizational factors.
+While both theory and empirical evidence highlight the positive roles governments can potentially play, not all interventions are effective.
+I study how their impact depends on allocation, governance, and organizational factors.

 Research